-DCS (Remember, it's NOT DCC
+DCS (Remember, it's NOT DCC)

-Lights Solution One of my lights is out.
-Check that you haven't turned it off with the DCS controller.
-You have independent control over lights on your engine None of my lights are on.
-Could be the same reason as "One of my lights is out" Is the engine getting power?
+Lights Solution One of my lights is out Check that you haven't turned it off with the DCS controller.
+You have independent control over lights on your engine None of my lights are on Could be the same reason as "One of my lights is out" Is the engine getting power?
 Check to see if there is voltage on the track or move the engine a few feet in either direction.
-Motion Solution When I apply power and hit Start-up, my engine powers up but it won't move.
-This is normal, dial up the speed on your DCS Remote to make your engine move.
-My engine hesitates at slow speeds.
-An engine may do this right out of the box if it has not been lubricated.
+Motion Solution My engine hesitates at slow speeds An engine may do this right out of the box if it has not been lubricated.
 Follow the lubrication instructions.
 Now go ahead and run it.
 New engines even after they are lubricated may take a little bit to get everything run in.
 Be a little patient and let it run for a bit.
-It should clear up shortly after lubricating and running.
+It should clear up shortly after lubricating and running Check to see if you have any kind of binding on the side rods.
+There may be a chuck of your favorite, perfectly scaled pine tree stuck in there.
 PFA Solution When I enter PFA all that happens is the bell rings.
 What do I do?
 Press the DIR button.
 Your engine will stop and begins the arrival sequence.
 Pressing the DIR button will cycle you through the next 3 PFA sequences Why does my engine run away all by itself after the PFA is over?
 This is normal.
 The engine will leave the station at the same speed it entered (when hit the PFA button).
 The speed setting can be changed after the bell stops ringing.
 Shut Down Solution Okay, I give up.
 What do I have to do to shut it down?
 Well, you can either remove power from the track or press or press Shut-Down.
-Button on the DCS Remote Lost or Unknown Address Solution I can't call up my engine on the address I believe it to be set at Delete the engine from your DCS remote, and attempt to re-add it.
-On the DCS Remote, hit Menu→System→ Engine Setup → Recover Engine
+Button on the DCS Remote